 - East West line – Tanjong Pagar station

-- alight at the bus stop either before Wallich Road or after Craig Road 80, 145
+- Either before Wallich Road or after Craig Road 80, 145

 *Disclaimer: This was a media invite.